Frequently Asked Questions

 Where other therapeutic approaches seek to externally change a person's reaction a traumatic event, EMDR leverages the brain's own existing internal, biological mechanisms for handling traumatic memories.
 In a sense, where cognitive-behavioral therapy and hypnotherapy can be thought of as external and synthetic in their approaches, EMDR can be thought of as internal, and natural, in its approach.

-Session times generally vary from person to person, according to their particular needs.
-Typically, most individuals prefer a 50 minute session, while others prefer 90 minute sessions.
+It really varies from person to person, and according to their particular needs.
 Depending upon the client's level of motivation or scheduling needs, a large amount of EMDR therapy can be effectively compressed into a shorter period of time.
 For these individuals, I often recommend the EMDR Intensives program that I offer.
 With this mode of delivery, several weeks or months of therapy can be delivered in a matter of several hours or days.
+Typically, for most of my clients, this amounts to about 6 hours a day, with breaks, over the course of 1-3 days.

 I'm Embarrassed / Ashamed About My Problem.
 Do I Have To Share All The Details Of It?